eflautt/ga-data-science/lessons/lesson-10/readme.md

 Optimizing toward recall, we would specifically look to identify flights that will be late.
 The trade-off here would be lower precision; we might miss flights that would be delayed, thus causing a strain on the system.

-Below is a sample plot that shows how precision and recall are related for a model used to predict late survivors:
+Below is a sample plot that shows how precision and recall are related for a model used to predict late flights:

 ![](assets/images/delays-precision-recall.png)